 Kids need exercise too, so try to get them outside every day for walks or a backyard family soccer game (remember, this isn’t the time to invite the neighborhood kids over to play).
 Avoid public playground structures, which aren’t cleaned regularly and can spread the virus.

-Pull out board games that are gathering dust on your shelves.
+Pull out board games that are gathering dust on your shelves or play mobile games such as 벳위즈.
 Have family movie nights.
 Catch up on books you’ve been meaning to read, or do a family read-aloud every evening.

 It’s important to stay connected even though we should not do so in person.
 Keep in touch virtually through phone calls, Skype, video, and other social media.
 Enjoy a leisurely chat with an old friend you’ve been meaning to call.